Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/nft-minting/build-smart-contract.rst

 Build your smart contract
 =========================

 Now you are ready to build your contract.
-Create a dist/cis2-nft folder to keep your wasm compiled output file and schema file first and then build it with the following command.
+Create a ``dist/cis2-nft`` folder to keep your Wasm compiled output file and schema file first and then build it with the following command.

 .. code-block:: console